 12a.
 [Conditional] SMF to T-UPF (intermediate): N4 Session Establishment/Modification Request

 If new UPF is selected and step 4a/b is performed, the SMF shall send N4 Session Modification Request indicating DL tunnel info of T-RAN to the UPF if N2 handover is accepted by T-RAN.
+If the N2 handover is rejected by T-RAN, the SMF requests the UPF to delete the N3 CN tunnel info.

 If new T-UPF is selected and step 4a/b is not performed, the SMF shall send N4 Session Establishment Request indicating N3 tunnel info of T-RAN to the UPF if N2 handover is accepted by T-RAN.
 The SMF shall also provide Packet detection, enforcement and reporting rules to be installed on the T-UPF.
 The PDU session anchor info for this PDU Session is also provided to the T-UPF.
 The SMF starts a timer, to be used in step 21a.